Who doesn’t like free cash?

-When you sign up for a Chase Freedom® Visa or Chase Freedom® MasterCard you will get a free $200 in bonus cash when you spend $500 on the card at any time in the first three months of having the card.
+When you sign up for the Chase Freedom® Card, you will get $100 in bonus cash when you spend $500 on the card within the first 90 days of card membership.

 So there is a catch: you need to spend $500 on the card.
 But that’s only $167 per month if you stretch it out over 3 months.
 For most people that is at least what you would normally spend on groceries.
 (Just make sure you get your $500 in spending in the first 3 months one way or another.)

 Even better: you won’t be spending any money on an annual fee.
 (That is one of the worst catches in the credit card universe.)

 Earn 5% Cash Back with Chase Freedom®